Configure Network Settings

 To set up a virtual network, please follow the next steps:

-The next step is to configure the IP address assignment behaviour for this network.
+First step is to configure the IP address assignment behaviour for this network.
 The administrator can choose one of the following virtual network options, referring to the DHCP type:

 External - directly attached to physical interfaces and IP addresses assigned from external DHCP server